PostHog/posthog.com/contents/handbook/people/team-structure/extensibility.md

 ## Mission

 Team Extensibility's job is to turn PostHog into a platform that everyone can integrate with.
+In essence, we enable users to:

-- Getting data into PostHog
+- get data _into_ PostHog
-- Getting data out of PostHog
+- get data _out of_ PostHog
-- Making PostHog extensible
+- extend PostHog itself according to their needs

 ## Responsibilities

-Team Extensibility is responsible for:
+Team Extensibility is particularly responsible for:

-- Maintaining and improving the plugin server
+- the plugin server
-- Maintaining and improving the ingestion pipeline
+- the data ingestion pipeline
-- Maintaining and improving all the integrations to other platforms
+- PostHog integrations with all sorts of platforms (JS, Go, iOS, Zapier, Segment, etc.)
-- Maintaining and improving the user experience of things we maintain and improve
+- the user experience of extensibility features in PostHog (e.g. plugins, webhooks)

 ## Priorities

-- Priority nr 1: making sure there are no cracks in the walls and that we always keep in mind safety, security, and data integrity of our systems.
-We code defensively, prefer allowlists to denylists, always have at least 2 people review any piece of code, etc.
+1. Making sure there are no cracks in the walls and that we always keep in mind safety, security, and data integrity of our systems.
+We code defensively, prefer allowlists to denylists, and so on.
-- Priority nr 2: an absolutely fabulous user experience.
+2. A fabulous user experience.
 Connecting things to PostHog either via plugins or integrations should spark joy.

 ## Customer

-- People building plugins / contributors
+- Plugin developers, contributors to extensibility
-- People using our various integration libraries
+- Plugin users (and in extension, all PostHog app users – who we'd love to make use of plugins)
+- Integration users

 ## Output metric

-- Nr of plugins installed and/or in active use
+- Number of plugins installed and/or in active use
 - Used plugin-seconds on cloud, breakdown by team (for billing)
 - Number of integrations and their usage